What is plumbing and drainage insurance?

 How can I reduce the risk of plumbing and drainage issues?

-Here are a few tips on keeping your plumbing and drains in good working order:
+Here are a few tips on keeping your plumbing and drains in good working order and helps prevent an emergency issue:

 Know the location of the stopcock so you can turn off the main water supply in an instant